Finding agency in your precious life

 I call for a shift in consciousness.
 Don’t give up on your religion, or your sports hero, or your favorite actor.
 Just, see all these figures as people, living life just like you.
 Your challenges don’t separate you from everyone.
 They are found everywhere.

 Realize that your life really counts.
-And, when you change for the better, you actually change the world.
+And, when become an agent for the better, you actually change the world.

 Now, that is greatness.